Jacopo Orsini, Lord of Monterotondo

+The Orsini Palace in Monterotondo, Italy, seat of the city hall.

 Jacopo Orsini (1424–1482) was an Italian nobleman of the Orsini family.

 Life

 The son of Orso Orsini and Lucrezia Conti, Jacopo succeeded his father as lord of Monterotondo.
 In 1431, he received the castle of Calvi on behalf of the Papal State.
 In 1433, on the orders of Pope Eugene IV, he sent a hundred troops to Orte to defend it against Niccolò Fortebraccio.
 In 1448, he founded a Capuchin convent in Monterotondo.
 In 1480, he brought Lorenzo de' Medici's congratulations to the recently elected Pope Sixtus IV.
 In 1482, he served the Republic of Venice as a condottiero (mercenary captain) during the War of Ferrara.

 Family

 Orsini's first wife was Francesca d'Alviano.
 His second wife was Maddalena Orsini, with whom he had four children: